kaaproject/kaa/doc/Customization-guide/How-to-contribute/Style-guide/index.md

   * Strings (enclose in quotation marks) and values.
   * Environment variables and error message names.
   * Names of programs and utilities.
+Use inline code formatting for:
+  * Short code examples.
+  * Code related entities (function names, variables, parameters, arguments, etc.).
+  * Names of files and directories.
+  * Numbers when they are used as code.

 ### Tables
 * Start every table with at least one introductory sentence or a table title.